Доброволците ни все още не са превели статията на Български. Присъединете се и помогнете да свършим тая работа!

 If HTTP pipelining is activated, several requests can be sent without waiting for the first response to be fully received.
 HTTP pipelining has proven difficult to implement in existing networks, where old pieces of software coexist with modern versions.
 HTTP pipelining has been superseded in HTTP/2 with more robust multiplexing requests within a frame.

-HTTP/1.1 and earlier HTTP messages are human-readable.
-In HTTP/2, these messages are embedded into a new binary structure, a frame, allowing optimizations like compression of headers and multiplexing.
+HTTP messages, as defined in HTTP/1.1 and earlier, are human-readable.
+In HTTP/2, these messages are embedded into a binary structure, a frame, allowing optimizations like compression of headers and multiplexing.
 Even if only part of the original HTTP message is sent in this version of HTTP, the semantics of each message is unchanged and the client reconstitutes (virtually) the original HTTP/1.1 request.
 It is therefore useful to comprehend HTTP/2 messages in the HTTP/1.1 format.

 There are two types of HTTP messages, requests and responses, each with its own format.